BioBoost/object-oriented-programming-using-java/11_defining_classes/readme.md

 }
 ```

-Notice the similarity again with creating an object of the class `Random` or `Scanner`.
+Notice the similarity with creating an object of the class `Random` or `Scanner`.

 For the moment this is all the functionality that LightBulb has.
 Not much use for us like this.

 ## Adding Data

 Attributes hold the information and properties required by the object.
 They define the **data** that the object is holding or the state that it is in.
 Attributes are very similar to the variables that we already know.
-That is why we often also refer to attributes as **instance variables**, meaning variables of a class instance (aka object).
+That is why attributes are also often referred to as **instance variables**, meaning variables of a class instance (aka object).

-Just as variables, attributes can be of any primitive types or they can contain references to other objects.
-They also need a name which allows us to use refer to them inside the methods of the objects.
+Just as variables, attributes can be of any primitive data type or they can contain references to other objects.
+They also need a name which allows them to be used inside the methods of the objects.

 Remember that Java knows the following primitive types: